chazgeppetto/chazgeppetto.github.io/_posts/2023-05-20-just-a-little-scrape.markdown

 But not this year.
 This year was destined to be different.
 Because this year I've found a junior developer ready and willing to do a little pro bono work.
 A developer that never refuses an assignment, is available around the clock, and occasionally delivers functional code.
 The developer's name: Chaz Gepetto.

 Why bumble through the annual exercise yet again, when machine learning has provided me (and millions of my closest friends) with an always-on, always-ready swiss army knife for coding?
-LLMs have some well-documented drawbacks and caveats, like an alrming tendency to hallucinate and make up answers devoid of any factual content.
+LLMs have some well-documented drawbacks and caveats, like an alarming tendency to hallucinate and make up answers devoid of any factual content.
 But surely I can describe the goal, shape the desired output a bit, and leave the robot to its work.
 Let's take it for a spin!

 ## Where Do We Start?